mitch-nz/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 Switch	Light2_Toggle		{ channel="hue:0220:1:bulb2:brightness" }
 Dimmer	Light2_Dimm		{ channel="hue:0220:1:bulb2:brightness" }
 Dimmer	Light2_ColorTemp	{ channel="hue:0220:1:bulb2:color_temperature" }

+// If using alternatively id method then the first item will look like this:u Switch	Light1_Toggle		{ channel="hue:0210:0017999908a6:1:color" }
 ```

 Note: The bridge ID is in this example **1** but can be different in each system.